tenforwardconsulting/chef-github-deploy-key/README.md

+# Description

+Generates and uploads SSH Deploy Keys to GitHub for your applications.
+This is helpful so if any one server is compromised, that one SSH key can be revoked and replaced.

+# Requirements

+- Will install httparty as a chef gem
+- Requires Chef 0.11+ and supports Why-Run
+- A client_id and client_secret from GitHub which are exchanged into client tokens. see later on this page on how to exchange them.

+# Resources / Providers

+## github_deploy_key

+This is actually what does the work.

+### Actions
+ - :add - Add the key to GitHub.

+### Attribute Parameters
+ - `path` The target for the secret key.
+The public key will be at path.pub
+ - `owner` The user who owns the files, default: root
+ - `group` The group that owns the files, default: root
+ - `gh_token` The OAuth2 token, exchanged like below.
+ - `gh_repo` The repo to add the key to, ie: `company/repo`

 # Exchanging Client ID and Secret for a Token

 curl -i -X POST -d '{"scopes": ["repo"], "note": "deployments from chef"}' \